Dataseeds/dataseeds.github.io/pages/waste.md

 					accompanied by innovative and ambitious legislative and non-legislative actions.
 This broad scope of actions includes inter alia policy proposals and new legal acts – some are binding, others are not.
 					Moreover, not all actions apply to all EU countries, or in the same way.
-Hereafter you will be able to
-					find different types of legislative and non-legislative documents.
+Hereafter you will be able to find different types of legislative and non-legislative documents.
 				</p>
-				<a href="/waste/legislations">Read more...</a>
+				<a href="/waste/legislations">Find out more...</a>
 			</div>
 		</div>
 		<div class="row">